adazzle/react-data-grid/docs/implementation-notes.md

 ![Scrolling Right](assets/scroll_right.svg)

 ### Scrolling Left
-When scrolling upwards, the only buffer that should be rendered is some columns to the left of the canvas.
+When scrolling left, the only buffer that should be rendered is some columns to the left of the canvas.
 This is reverse of the previous image.

 ## Interaction Layer